InterworldTransport/Clados/Readme.txt

 see if it is already reported, it would be appreciated.
 Tell us you found it either way, though, because it helps to know the number of impacted people.

-If you want to check up on what is going on, feel free to drop by the Face Book page for Interworld Transport.
-That is where status updates are posted.
+If you want to check up on what is going on, feel free to drop by the Twitter account for Interworld Transport.
+That is where status updates are posted lately.

 Thanks for your support!